Anger Management Tips: Control Your Anger – Before It Controls You

 Anger can be triggered by both internal and external factors.

-Internal triggers involve brooding about personal issues or obsessing on negative experiences from the past.
+- Internal triggers involve brooding about personal issues or obsessing over negative experiences from the past.
 Learned behaviors, inherited tendencies, and brain chemistry may also play a role in the severity of anger.

 Being easily angered can mean you have a low tolerance for frustration.
 You may feel like you shouldn’t be subjected to frustration, annoyance, or any inconvenience.
 This can cause you to have a much harder time taking anger triggers in stride.